The CoreGraphics

 completely in 10.6, as it no longer has any advantages.
 With these changes, drawing a CGImage

-became as fast as possible, with CGImage
+or a NSBitmapImageRep became as fast as possible, with CGImages

 stored on the graphics card.
-At this point CGLayer
+At this point CGLayer was essentially abandoned,

-and for drawing to the screen, you can just as easily use a NSBitmapImageRep
+and for drawing to the screen, you can just as easily use a NSBitmapImageRep,

-etc.
+CGImage, UIImage etc.

-now completely useless?
+So is CGLayer now completely useless?
 Not quite!
 It turns out that

-when drawing to a PDF context, CGLayer
+when drawing to a PDF context, CGLayer will generate a PDF Form

 object, which stores the original drawing commands (vectors, text, images).
 This